 - Human Resources

-Create a group Corporate at the top level.
-On the groups listing from the Groups tab you would only see the top level groups.
-There is a link Sub groups to drill down into any particular group and view its subgroups.
+Create a group named Corporate at the top level.
+On the groups listing from the Groups tab, you would only see the top-level groups.
+There is a Sub groups link to drill down into any particular group and view its subgroups.

-On the group details page also, you would get an option to add sub-groups
+Clicking the group name link opens the group details page which also provides an option to add sub-groups.

-Create more groups at next level by using the add sub groups option.
+Create more groups at the next level by using the Add Sub Groups option.
 The picture below shows groups directly under Acme University.

-Now drill down into Corporate and create further sub-groups for teams within Corporate.
+Now, drill down into the Corporate group and create further sub-groups for the teams within Corporate.

 Permissions and Memberships

-Once you have setup the groups like above, system ensures following.
+Once you have set up the groups like above, the system ensures the following.

-- When a user is added in Active status in any group at any level, the system would add the user implicitly to the parent group (if not already found).
-If the parent group was not top level the process will be repeated until the top level group is reached.
-Therefore you can see that user would need to be added only in the most specific sub-group once, and they are made member of any other parent group going upward in the tree.
+- When a user is added in Active status in any group at any level, the system will add the user implicitly to the parent group (if not already found).
+If the parent group was not top-level the process will be repeated until the top-level group is reached.
+Therefore, you can see that a user would need to be added only to the most specific sub-group once, and they are automatically made a member of any other parent group going upward in the tree.

 You can use this mechanism to create training programs and learning resources for specific teams at the appropriate levels in the org structure.
-Combine the auto enrollment option at group level, and you can make the whole training assignment process efficient by assigning the employees to the specific groups as per their department or team.
+Combine the auto-enrollment option at the group level, and you can make the whole training assignment process efficient by assigning the employees to the specific groups as per their department or team.